Absorption cross section of regular black holes in scalar-tensor conformal gravity: Proof of a precondition for conformally related black holes

 \subsection{$r_c$ independent of $S(r)$}

 We start with the line element Eq.~(\ref{metric2}) and restrict our discussion, without loss of generality, to the circular geodesic orbits within the equatorial plane.
-As shown by Chandrasekhar~\cite{Chandra_BH} and Cardoso~\cite{0812}, the Lagrangian of a particle moving along one of such obits is\footnote{A minus sign appears when compared to the Lagrangian in Ref.~\cite{0812} due to the different sign conventions.}
+As shown by Chandrasekhar~\cite{Chandra_BH} and Cardoso~\cite{0812}, the Lagrangian of a particle moving along one of such obits is\footnote{Due to the different sign conventions, Eq.~(\ref{null Lagrangian}) is different from the Lagrangian in Ref.~\cite{0812} by a minus sign.}

 where the dot denotes the derivative with respect to the affine parameter $\tau$ and $\varphi$ stands for the azimuthal angular coordinate.
 The generalized momenta then take the forms,

 where $E$ and $L$ are conserved energy and angular momentum of the moving particle, respectively.
 Solving Eq.~(\ref{momentum1}) for $\dot{t}$ and $\dot{\varphi}$, we obtain